How to update Drupal Core

 - Extract the [tar ball or zip] Drupal package.

 - Set your site on maintenance mode (For ex: How on D7)

 - Delete all the files & folders inside your original Drupal instance except for /sites and its sub-folders.
 This assumes that all of your custom work - including themes - is in the recommended spot - the /sites folder tree.
 If you have made custom changes elsewhere you will need to either preserve them or plan to replace them later.
 Warning: If your Drupal installation is built from a distribution your site will break if you delete the /profiles folder.
 Don't delete the profile folder that corresponds to the distribution you installed, for example /profiles/kickstart if you installed Drupal Commerce Kickstart.

 - Copy all the folders and files except /sites from inside the extracted Drupal package [tar ball or zip package] into your original Drupal instance location.

 - Some updates do not include changes to setting.php and some do.
-See There is a way - Comment below for more on this.
 If the update release includes changes to settings.php you will need to replace your old settings.php in .../sites/default/ with the new one, and then edit the site-specific entries (eg database name, user, and password) in the setting file.

 - If you have modified files such as .htaccess or robots.txt re-apply those changes to the new files.

 - If you have a favicon.ico file that was deleted replace it too